Ryan Estabrooks's Posts

 They need to hurry up and release “My Life to Live” now!
 Janus just issued a new print and they played it here for about a week in Nashville a month or so ago and I missed it!
 But when they do this it typically means a DVD release is soon to follow.
 I remember they did a new print of “Pierrot Le Fou” and played it here in Sept.
 ‘07 in theaters and released it on DVD in Feb. ’08 so I’m hoping they apply this model to “My Life to Live” and put it out in either July or August.
 One can only hope.
 I counted up recently and I think there’s around 10 movies that Godard did just in the 60s alone that have not been put out by Criterion!
 Hopefully they will catch up quick

 Anyways, “The Last Metro” and “400 Blows” on blu-ray are must owns for me.
 I am looking forward to Oshima on Blu-ray and considering how much I liked “By Brakhage” I’m hoping I get a similar kick out of “Science is Fiction”.
 I haven’t heard too much about “The Hit” and “Friends of Eddie Coyle” until they were announced for Criterion so I will probably try to watch them first before purchasing them.
 It all looks good though, but I’m fiending for some more Godard!
 And Cassavetes, “Love Streams” is practicly crying out for a Criterion release!

-CHARACTERS WHO MAKE ME LOVE THEM IN SPITE OF THEIR DEEP HUMAN FLAWS about 4 years ago
+CHARACTERS WHO MAKE ME LOVE THEM IN SPITE OF THEIR DEEP HUMAN FLAWS over 4 years ago

 Yeah I always hate when people say they didn’t like a movie because the characters were “unlikable” or whatever.
 My favorite would have to be Daniel Plainview.
 He’s a bastard but you can’t help but watch everything he does and be entertained.